 Understanding the term CFO

-A chief financial officer is a higher-ranking executive who assures the management of the financial actions of the company.
+A chief financial officer is a higher-ranking executive who assures the management of the economic actions of the company.
 He tracks the flow of cash, undertakes financial planning, and analyses the financial strengths and weaknesses of the company and, therefore, proposes strategic directions.
-The job of a CFO encompasses, without being limited to, regulatory compliance, budgeting, cash-flow management, financial planning and analysis, scenario modelling, guiding the CEO on potential mergers and acquisitions targets, preparing for initial public offers, capital budgeting, accessing debt and equity financing, and handling investor relations.
+The job of a CFO encompasses, without being limited to, regulatory compliance, budgeting, cash-flow management, financial planning and analysis, scenario modelling, guiding the CEO on potential mergers and acquisitions targets, preparing for initial public offerings, capital budgeting, accessing debt and equity financing, and handling investor relations.

 Exploring the CEO vs CFO